Main Guide

 Consuming native content

-Creating a mining deck is a topic that deserves a thorough explanation and this task is undertaken on the setup page.
+Creating a mining deck is a topic that deserves a thorough explanation and this task is undertaken on the mining page.
 I also recommend you start listening to Japanese actively as soon as you can.
 As said previously, media recommendations can be found on this page.
 Find a medium you like, be it anime, visual novels or Japanese TV and start listening.
 Do not be surprised if your ability to listen is wildly inferior to your ability to read at first.
 When reading you have a written support you can look at any time.
 Kanji provide some meaning and help you read.
 If possible, try to find native speakers to output with.
 It's fun and motivating.

 At this stage of the journey, it would be useful to consult some more advanced grammar resources.
 My favorite one is the Dictionary of Japanese Grammar.
 The way I would study grammar is by doing the following: